Will Mississippi State cover the spread vs. South Carolina? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Mississippi State has a 6-3 record against the spread and an 11-0 record overall when scoring more than 63.1 points.
+- Mississippi State is 6-3 against the spread and 11-0 overall when scoring more than 63.1 points.

 Bet on this or any college basketball matchup at BetMGM